How to import exercise data to Strava

 Strava APIs

 You should be familiar with OAuth2 because Strava uses OAuth2 with the V3 API.
-OAuth allows external applications to request authorization to a user’s data.
+OAuth allows external applications to request authorization for a user’s data.
 It allows users to grant and revoke API access on a per-application basis and keeps users’ authentication details safe.

 OAuth2 flow